- As low as $141/Night

 About the Area

 Located on the waterfront, this vacation home is in Historic District, a neighborhood in Beaufort.
-John Mark Verdier House and St. Helena's Episcopal Church are local landmarks, and some of the area's activities can be experienced at Spanish Moss Trail and Broome Lane Trailhead.
+John Mark Verdier House and St. Helena's Episcopal Church are local landmarks, and some of the area's activities can be experienced at Cat Island Driving Range and Sanctuary Golf Club.

 Special Instructions